 Krabi has an international and domestic airport services flights to and from all over Thailand, as well as Singapore, Malaysia, Hong Kong and China.
 You can also take an overnight bus from Bangkok, or a ferry from Phuket.

 Koh Phi Phi – 2 or 3 days

 Koh Phi Phi is one of the islands outside of Krabi, and one of the more populated islands that tourists tend to frequent.
-It’s more of a party island than any of the other islands in Thailand, with its many beach bars, clubs, and restaurants that are open until early in the morning.
-It’s home to beautiful cliffs, jungle, and pristine beaches, and is a great place to come if you’re on a holiday.
+It’s more of a party island than most of the other islands in Thailand, with its many beach bars, clubs, and restaurants that are open until early in the morning.

 Make sure to check out Maya Bay, where the movie The Beach was shot.
 Phi Phi Viewpoint is an excellent place to hike up to for some awesome photos, and if you’re a partygoer, than you have to take part in Captain Bob’s Sailing Booze Cruise where you will also get a chance to see other various islands around Phi Phi.

 Where to stay on Koh Phi Phi:

 The complimentary hot drinks and biscuits are just the start of the exceptional hospitality you will experience if you choose to stay at Voyagers Hostel.
 The friendly and open atmosphere attracts many solo travellers and backpackers to share your time on Koh Phi Phi with.
 Click here for prices, reviews and booking.